List of digital television deployments by country: Brazil

 The SBTVD standard (based on the Japanese standard ISDB-T) was adopted 29 June 2006 and launched on 2 November 2007.
 In 2007, only the greater São Paulo metropolitan area could receive the signal.
-Belo Horizonte and Rio de Janeiro began to receive free-to-air digital signal on April 7 and April 8, 2008, respectively.
-On August 4, 2008, and October 22, 2008, Goiânia and Curitiba began to receive DTV signal, respectively.
-Digital broadcast started at Salvador on December 2 and Campinas on December 3, 2008.
+Belo Horizonte and Rio de Janeiro began to receive free-to-air digital signal on 7 and 8 April 2008, respectively.
+On 4 August 2008, and 22 October 2008, Goiânia and Curitiba began to receive DTV signal, respectively.
+Digital broadcast started at Salvador on 2 December and Campinas on 3 December 2008.
 The government estimated 7 years for complete signal expansion over all of the territory.
-Analog television is scheduled to be shut down on October 25, 2017.
+Analog television is scheduled to be shut down on 25 October 2017.

 The interactive platform called Ginga consists entirely of free software and received high publicity for being considered the main appeal for the change.
 The government promised WiMAX as return channel for the system, set to be implemented in the following years.

-All 5 major TV networks (Band, Rede Globo, Rede Record, RedeTV! and SBT) broadcast in HDTV signal (1080i), SDTV 480i and 1seg as well.
+All 5 major TV networks (Band, Record, RedeTV!, SBT and TV Globo) broadcast in HDTV signal (1080i), SDTV 480i and 1seg as well.

 Chile

 TVN has made HDTV tests in 1999, Canal 13 is now broadcasting, in Santiago only, a test transmission in the three HDTV formats (ATSC, DVB and ISDB).
 In Valparaíso, UCV made ATSC broadcast tests for the Valparaiso area, and Canal 13 also has made tests in DVB format in April 2007 for the Valparaiso area.
 After rescheduling the date for a final decision on DTV formats several times, The government has stopped offering dates for such an announcement.
-On September 14, 2009, president Michelle Bachelet announced that the government had finally decided, after prolonged delays, on a digital television standard.
+On 14 September 2009, president Michelle Bachelet announced that the government had finally decided, after prolonged delays, on a digital television standard.
 Chile will be adopting the ISDB-T Japanese standard (with the custom modifications made by Brazil).
 Simulcasting is expected to begin in 2010, with a projected analog switch-off in 2017.

-On September 10, 2010, TVN, Canal 13, Chilevisión, La Red, UCV, El Mostrador TV and NGB are transmitting digital signals in Santiago.
+On 10 September 2010, TVN, Canal 13, Chilevisión, La Red, UCV, El Mostrador TV and NGB are transmitting digital signals in Santiago.
 TVN and Chilevisión tested 3D TV on free ISDB-T channels 30 and 33.

 Currently there are 13 digital channels in Santiago: